Ar1haraNaN7mI/RainyXscientist/README.md

-# RXscientist
+# RainyXscientist

-RXscientist is a new project for end-to-end AI-assisted research execution.
+RainyXscientist is a new project for end-to-end AI-assisted research execution.
 It provides a practical command-line research copilot that can plan tasks, call tools, run multi-step workflows, and keep long-term session memory for iterative scientific work.

-## What RXscientist does
+## What RainyXscientist does

 - Multi-agent workflow for planning, research, coding, analysis, and writing.
 - CLI and TUI interfaces for interactive local work.